 Some of the best pizza in the world can be found in San Francisco’s North Beach neighborhood.
 This restaurant’s pie won best pizza margherita at the World Pizza Cup in Naples, making chef Tony Gemignani the first-ever American to score the top prize.
 Get a three pack, because who would want just one?

-French Dipped Sandwich from Phillippe’s
+French Dipped Sandwich from Philippe’s

-One of the oldest restaurants in Southern California, Phillippe’s also has the distinction of creating the French dip, invented when a roast beef sandwich serendipitously fell into a pan of jus.
+One of the oldest restaurants in Southern California, Philippe’s also has the distinction of creating the French dip, invented when a roast beef sandwich serendipitously fell into a pan of jus.
 Get a box of six sandwiches, plus all the fixings and a bottle of the L.A.-based restaurant’s homemade mustard.

 Bloody Mary from Cliff House